npg70/galbreath-old/people/galbreath-hugh-1785-mcdonald.md

 He married 1807 in Campbeltown[^marriage] to **Christina (Christian) McDonald**.
 Her death is not listed in statutory records indicated she died before 1855.
 She is also not in the 1851 Census, so perhaps died before that.

-Children of Hugh and Christina (McDonald) Galbreath:
+Children of Hugh and Christina (McDonald) Galbreath, all baptized in Campbeltown:

 1. *Mary Galbreath*, b.
 6 Feb 1808[^mary-birth]
 2. *Margaret Galbreath*, b.
 7 Nov 1809[^margaret-birth]